yarramreddysasi1812/Apple/README.md

-# Apple
+# Apple Interview Question
-Spark Windowing Functions
+This application is to explore Spark Windowing Functions
 ####QUESTION####

 LOG DATA-->